 - CVC (Consonant Vowel Consonant) and VC words

-- Decodable vocabulary
+- Decodable vocabulary and words with digraphs

 - Dyslexic and reluctant reader-friendly (well-spaced fonts, muted colour palettes and clean layouts)

 - Detailed artwork and speech bubbles

 - Characters and narratives suitable for children aged 4-7

 - Easily downloadable interactive eBook format (ePub 3.0) (compatible with Apple, Android, PC, Mac devices and iBooks / Google Play Books)

 - Australian made (written, illustrated, designed and printed in Australia)

 How to use the books?

 The Reading Mountain’s titles have been written to be part of a teacher’s toolkit to support reading and spelling programs.
 They.
 Our supportive titles are not a sequential program but are proving very useful when investigating spelling patterns and rules in early years classrooms namely in (short CVC and VC decodable words together with words containing digraphs).
 While our books support struggling readers (with dyslexia, ASD or other learning differences) they are suitable for all developing readers up to 7 years of age.
 The soothing colour palettes support children who have sensory issues.

 Schools have our titles in their home reading collections.
 One way of preparing a child for a successful reading experience at home, is to make sure that the first time our books are read is ensure that the child has progressed through 7 stages of the Little Learners Love Literacy Program.
 Our titles are about practising what has been taught at school.
 In doing so phonemic codes are being scaffolded and phonological awareness is continuing to be developed.